rdharini2001/Multi-View-Perception/README.md

 Please read the supplementary material for a comprehensive and more detailed explanation of various aspects of the framework that are not covered in the paper.

+# Zero-Shot Pose Estimation and Uncertainty Quantification

-# Marker-less Robot Pose Estimation
+# Instance Level Robot Pose Estimation (Optional)
 Download the pre-trained weights using this [link](https://drive.google.com/file/d/1scYfZa8a6hECXPae7nkQLXC1lbxKabC0/view?usp=sharing).
 If you wish to retrain the model, download the dataset from here: [Volta Pose](https://drive.google.com/drive/folders/1uBcb-0tSmQp2Nw9Y9dzLTH_DdySIXnbV?usp=sharing).
 We fine-tune the YOLOv8n-pose model for keypoint detection.
 Refer to this [link](https://github.com/ultralytics/ultralytics/blob/4ac93d82faf3324d18a233090445e83cfac62ce2/ultralytics/nn/modules/head.py) for more details on the model architecture.

 # Model Training